BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 Please note that I am not allowed to publicly distribute their database in my project due to their strict [license](https://www.maxmind.com/en/site-license-overview).<br />
 You must obtain it directly from [MaxMind](https://www.maxmind.com/) website.

+### Resolving Mobile, Proxy and Hosting fields.

+The script relies on the free [ip-api](https://ip-api.com/) API website to resolve player's "Mobile", "Proxy/VPN/Tor" and "Hosting/Data Center" fields.<br />
+This free and limited usage allows for a maximum resolution of (100 \* 15) = 1500 IPs per minute.

 ## Troubleshooting